Call 911 for police, fire or ambulance.

-- Currently Parks Canada emergency dispatch centers are not set up to receive texts directly.
+- Currently Parks Canada emergency dispatch centres are not set up to receive texts directly.
 Only voice calls from a cell phone, satellite phone or VHF radio will go directly to the Parks Canada dispatch centre.

-- Remember that all two way texting conversations using a Delorme inReach device must be initiated from the user’s device.
+- Remember that all two way texting conversations using a Garmin inReach device must be initiated from the user’s device.
 Parks Canada Visitor Safety cannot initiate a text if they have not received a text from the InReach device first.

 - Parks Canada Visitor Safety may also send an email to the inReach user to open communication lines if texting is not working.